rcdilorenzo/fda-510k-medical-devices/src/static/md/4b-specific-devices.md

 In addition to understanding the type of devices through the categories, a word frequency of each nouns taken from the device descriptions might give a little bit of perspective on what is most often used.
+For example, notice the prolific use of words such as *catheter*, *blood*, and *laser* in comparison with the many pages of less frequently appearing nouns.